sticknycu/QueryIT/README.md

 Stack used in this project is:

 * Java with Spring, Spring Boot, to perform backend part
 * Database is a PostgreSQL, connected using Hibernate and HikariCP (Already implemented by Spring).
 To acces data from database I used JPA Repositories.
 I wanted to version database, so I used flyway for that.
-When application runs, flyway make a call to .sql files.
-Flyway run then and is database is populated with tables and data.
+When application runs, flyway execute .sql files and database is populated with tables and data.
 * Typescript with Angular, to perform frontend part
 * I wanted to containerize the app, so I used Docker for that.
 Due the fact I needed a database, I host database on docker, using one container and another for running the app.
 This thing is possible having a docker-compose, a thing that Docker uses if I want to have more containers for an app.